 Australia and Olympic Biathlon

-Prior to Sochi, Australia had been represented in biathlon by five Olympians across seven Olympics.
+Prior to the Sochi Games Australia had been represented in biathlon by five Olympians across seven Olympics.
 Having contested every Olympics from Albertville 1992 to Nagano 1998, Kerryn Rim (Pethybridge) is naturally the standout.
-Rim is the only Australian biathlete to compete at three Games and her best finishes were 21st in the 7.5km sprint and eighth in the 15km individual event in 1994.
+Kerryn is the only Australian biathlete to compete at three Games and her best finishes were 21st in the 7.5km sprint and eighth in the 15km individual event in 1994.

 Biathlon was developed on the slopes of Scandinavia where people hunted on skis for survival.
-It first joined the Olympic ranks in 1948 as a demonstration sport in St Moritz.
-Inspired by modern pentathlon, it was much more involved than it is today, combining cross-country skiing, downhill skiing, shooting, fencing and equestrian.
+It first joined the Olympic ranks in 1948 as a demonstration sport at Saint Moritz.
+Inspired by Modern Pentathlon, it was much more involved than it is today, combining Cross-Country Skiing, Downhill Skiing, Shooting, Fencing and Equestrian.

-But the Winter pentathlon evolved into its current ski/shoot form at the 1960 Squaw Valley Games with the men’s 20km individual event.
-Relay and sprint events were added over the years (relay in 1968, 10km sprint in 1980), and women’s biathlon debuted in Albertville in 1992.
-Pursuit events were first added in Salt Lake City 2002 and a new mass-start event was introduced for both men and women in Torino 2006- this brings together the 30 best athletes from the World Cup.
+But the winter Pentathlon evolved into its current ski/shoot form at the 1960 Squaw Valley Games with the men’s 20km individual event.
+Relay and sprint events were added over the years (relay in 1968, 10km sprint in 1980) and the women’s Biathlon debuted at Albertville in 1992.
+Pursuit events were first added at Salt Lake 2002 and a new mass-start event was introduced for both men and women at Torino 2006, which brings together the 30 best athletes from the World Cup.

-There are now 11 events on the Olympic program.
-The latest addition is the mixed relay, which will be introduced at the Winter Games in Sochi in 2014.
+There are now 11 biathlon events on the Olympic program.
+The latest addition is the mixed relay, which was introduced at the Sochi 2014 Games.

-Biathlon involves using the free cross country technique in conjunction with target shooting.
+Biathlon involves using the free cross-country technique in conjunction with target shooting.
 Athletes ski loops of the course, stopping each time to fire five shots of a small calibre rifle aiming to hit five targets.
 Participants rotate shooting from the standing position and prone position (lying down on one’s torso).
 Target size varies depending on the shooting position - 11.5cm for standing and 4.5cm for prone.
 The distance between the shooting position and the target is 50 metres.
-Penalties for missed targets are imposed either as one minute of added time per target for the Individual competition or as a 150m penalty loop - done immediately after each bout of shooting - for all other competitions
+Penalties for missed targets are imposed either as one minute of added time per target for the Individual competition or as a 150m penalty loop - done immediately after each bout of shooting.

-The Individual competition takes about 55 minutes to compete for the best competitors.
+The individual competition takes about 55 minutes to complete for the best competitors.

 With shorter distances and only two bouts of shooting for all classes, the skiing times are around 30 minutes.